 - Pat the skin dry

 - Squeeze a pea-sized amount of VELTIN Gel onto one fingertip, then gently rub over the entire affected area.
 Do not get VELTIN Gel in your eyes, mouth, or on your lips.

 Q: When will I see results with VELTIN Gel?

 A: Every case of acne is different.
 Treatment may help prevent new breakouts, so keep in mind that it doesn’t work overnight.
-To see results, it’s important to use VELTIN Gel every night.
-If you have questions about VELTIN Gel, talk to your doctor.
+Use as directed by your doctor.